govindrai/phase-0-handbook/guided-pairing-sessions.md

 2. We want you to know whether you are on the track for further success at Dev Bootcamp
 3. We believe that you will be able to better tailor your preparation and progress in Phase 0 with this information

-You are also required to leave feedback for your pair in the Feedbackinator.
+You are also required to leave feedback for your pair in the Feedback App.
 If you end up pairing with a guide you are not required to leave feedback for them.
 If you do want to share feedback with your guide feel free to email them.